wazuh/wazuh-documentation/source/getting-started/index.rst

 More valuable resources
 -----------------------

-- :ref:`Deployment options <deployment>`: Here you will find instructions on how to deploy Wazuh using ready-to-use machines, using containers, using orchestration tools, installing offline, installing from sources, and integrations with commercial options.
+- :ref:`Deployment options <deployment>`: Here, you will find instructions on how to deploy Wazuh using ready-to-use machines, using containers, using orchestration tools, installing offline, installing from sources, and integrations with commercial options.
 - :ref:`Capabilities <capabilities>`: Learn more about Wazuh capabilities, how they work, their configuration, FAQs, and practical examples on how to use our solution.
-- :ref:`Proof of Concept guide <poc_guide>`: Here you get to explore how to set up the Wazuh environment to test or demo the different product capabilities.
+- :ref:`Proof of Concept guide <poc_guide>`: Here, you get to explore how to set up the Wazuh environment to test or demo the different product capabilities.

 Other items in this section